 Ending the season with 35 appearances and five goals to his name, Arteta had wasted no time in becoming every bit as indispensable to his new team in blue as he had in Paris.
 Unlike his time on French soil, though, his team’s successes matched his on-field efforts, and he ended his first season in Scotland clutching a domestic treble: the Scottish Premier League, Scottish Cup and Scottish League Cup.

-His performances had not eluded the adoring eyes of La Roja head coach Iñaki Sáez either, and Alonso soon found himself called up to La Selección to make his debut against Ecuador in April 2003.
+His performances had not eluded the adoring eyes of La Roja head coach Iñaki Sáez either, and Alonso soon found himself called up to make his debut against Ecuador in April 2003.
 It was the first of what would become 114 caps for his country.

-Similar to Xabi back in La Liga, Mikel’s flair and growing goal output had lips moving across the continent and rumours began of a reunion for the pair.
-These rumours soon grew into a genuine interest from La Real and this interest lead to official talks.
+Similar to Alonso back in Spain, Arteta’s flair and growing goal output had lips moving across the continent and rumours began of a reunion for the pair.
+These rumours soon grew into a genuine interest from La Real and this interest led to official talks.
 As spring gave way to summer, so the negotiations gave way to settlements, signatures and smiles.

 For all of Real Madrid’s interest in Alonso, they never met La Real’s valuation of the player, unlike Benítez.
-In August 2004, a £10.7 million deal was concluded and Alonso became a Liverpool player.
-Just short of six weeks after their long-awaited reunion, Xabi and Mikel were opponents once again and countries apart.
+In August 2004, a £10.7m deal was concluded and Alonso became a Liverpool player.
+Just short of six weeks after their long-awaited reunion, Alonso and Arteta were opponents once again and countries apart.